unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Project Status

 Updated September 25, 2026.
-The Publisher has published Part 1 and moved the series to Part 3.
-Parts 2 and 3 and their Hands-On companions are in the Jekyll post tree for local review.
-The October 1 and October 8 dates are provisional until the Publisher settles publication timing.
+The Publisher has published Part 1 and asked to continue after reviewing the Part 3 pair.
+Parts 2 through 4 and their Hands-On companions are in the Jekyll post tree for local review.
+The October 1, 8, and 15 dates are provisional until the Publisher settles publication timing.
 Source packets and visual assets are linked below.

 - [Source inventory and evidence boundaries](jekyll-site-tooling-inventory.md)
 - [Review journal](jekyll-site-tooling-review.md)